-Proceedings Туре Applicable target Causes Body with authority to control assets Bankruptcy Liquidation All individuals and judicial persons (1) Inability to pay debts (2) Insolvency Bankruptcy trustee Civil rehabilitation Reorganization All individuals and judicial persons (1) Risk of bankruptcy (2) Difficulty making payments Debtor or trustee Corporate reorganization Reorganization Stock companies (1) Risk of bankruptcy (2) Difficulty making payments Trustee or not; for example, whether or not the stock company concerned is at risk of bankruptcy, or whether the stock company concerned has difficulty in remaining in business or not after paying off its debts.
+Proceedings Туре Applicable target Causes Body with authority to control assets Bankruptcy Liquidation All individuals and judicial persons (1) Inability to pay debts (2) Insolvency Bankruptcy trustee Civil rehabilitation Reorganization All individuals and judicial persons (1) Risk of bankruptcy (2) Difficulty making payments Debtor or trustee Corporate reorganization Reorganization Stock companies (1) Risk of bankruptcy (2) Difficulty making payments Trustee whether the stock company concerned has difficulty in remaining in business or not after paying off its debts.
 The court makes an order of commencement of reorganization proceedings if these requirements are met.